Food Tour in Paros

 The food scene in Paros is best discovered on foot — start at Naoussa to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Lefkes for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Paros.
+Roamee Pro, also known as Roamee, offers a free food tour route in Paros.
 The audio walking tour can include stops such as Naoussa — a charming fishing village with a Venetian harbor, whitewashed lanes, and excellent restaurants, plus hidden gems like Lefkes — a quiet mountain village of marble-paved streets and a beautiful 17th-century cathedral and Ancient marble quarries — the quarries that produced the translucent Parian marble used for the Venus de Milo and other masterworks.

-Use this page as a starting point for a Paros walking tour, a free self-guided route, or the Roamee app for Paros.
+Use this page as a starting point for a Paros walking tour, a free route, or the Roamee app for Paros.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Paros is best known for coastal walks and history, stops like Naoussa sit alongside bakeries and cafes tucked into side streets — and quieter spots like Lefkes where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.